-I primarily use emails and announcements on Canvas to communicate with students.
+I use emails and announcements on Canvas to communicate with students.
 Please check Canvas frequently throughout the semester.

 You should feel free to email me with any specific questions about course materials or logistics.
-Please treat your email as a professional correspondence and be as clear and specific as possible, and please include "PS 3000" at the beginning of the subject line.
+Please treat your email as a professional correspondence and be as clear and specific as possible.
+Also, please include "PS3000" at the beginning of the subject line.